pepijndevos/pepijndevos.github.com/projects.md

 ### Self-contained projects

-Just some things I wrote for my own entertainment.
+Just some things I did for my own entertainment.

+ * [Lib2k](/2023/05/20/lithopedia-part-1-intro-and-clay-experiments.html) a library of clay tablets with media from the last couple of millenia
  * [TCPoke](/TCPoke/) allows you to connect your Game Boy to the Internet and trade Pokemon.
 It spans everything form custom hardware, z80 assembly, embedded C++, full-stack web development, and a bit of entrepreneurship.
       * [Bill's Arduino](/2015/02/13/catch-em-all.html) laid the groundwork for Game Link spoofing.
       * [GB Paint](/2016/08/09/game-boy-paint.html) deepened my knowledge about assembly programming and the Game Boy hardware.